prod-dxdq/bedhed-matcha/README.md

 A responsive single-page application for an artisanal matcha pop-up business using Next.js 16 and React 19, featuring dynamic menu displays and mobile-first design with custom fonts and hand-drawn aesthetic elements to match brand identity across desktop and mobile devices.

-Built with a REST API using Flask 3.0 to manage menu items and pop-up locations, with CORS-enabled endpoints for seamless frontend-backend communication.
+Built with a REST API using ASP.NET Core to manage menu items and pop-up locations, with CORS-enabled endpoints for seamless frontend-backend communication.

 Deployed as a full-stack application to Render.com using Blueprint YAML configuration, implementing environment-based API routing for development and production environments.